aysn3536/-rainmeter-PRTS-/README.md

 For any queries, suggestions, or bug reports, please feel free to open an issue on this repository.
 We appreciate your feedback and are committed to improving the Rainmeter Component.

 ## Contributing
-If you'd like to contribute to the development of the Raindrop Component, please submit a pull request.
+If you'd like to contribute to the development of the Rainmeter Component, please submit a pull request.
 We welcome all contributions that align with our project's goals and coding standards.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.